Not Knifed Up: Aubrey O’Day Denies Slicing And Dicing Her Face…But What About Fillers?

 “I’ve had lip fillers and Botox.
 I put a lot of filters.
 I know all the tricks and I use them.”

 Aubrey also doesn’t mind the comments from folks about her looks.
-The 35-year-old entertainer has developed thick skin since making her tv debut at 17.
+The 35-year-old entertainer has developed thick skin since making her TV debut at 17.

 “By being on reality TV since I was 17 and being called a leather handbag that’s been jugged through the dryer 15 times since I was 17.
 It’s all silly,” she said.
 “I look in the mirror.
 I know what I look like.
 I love me!
 I’m the happiest I’ve ever been.”